microsoft/presidio/docs/deploy.md

 deploy-helm.sh
 ```

 3. Optional - Grant the Kubernetes cluster access to the container registry.
+Only needed if you will build you own presidio images.
 This step can be skipped and the script will pull the container images from [Microsoft syndicates container catalog](https://azure.microsoft.com/en-in/blog/microsoft-syndicates-container-catalog/)

    - If using Azure Kubernetes Service, follow these instructions to [grant the AKS cluster access to the ACR.](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks)